-Furthermore, we have two granted European patents, one expiring in 2031 and the other in 2032; two granted Japanese patents, one expiring in 2031 and the other in 2034; two granted Chinese patents, one expiring in 2031 and the other in 2032; and seven issued patents in other foreign jurisdictions, all expiring in 2031.
+Furthermore, we have two granted European patents, one expiring in 2031 and the other in 2032; two granted Japanese patents, one expiring in 2031 and the other in 2032; and seven issued patents in other foreign jurisdictions, all expiring in 2031.
 Some of these patents may be eligible for patent term extension depending on the jurisdiction.
 We also have numerous patent applications pending in foreign jurisdictions.